 Does your state offer GIEPs (gifted IEPs)?

-This map from the Davidson Institute for Talent Development provides a wonderful guide to state-by-state gifted policies.
+This list provides a wonderful guide to state-by-state gifted policies.

 The first day of kindergarten with a gifted child

-But teachers don’t really care if a mom thinks her kid is smart.
+Teachers don’t really care if a mom or dad thinks her kid is smart.
 What they pay attention to, ah, might pay attention to, is data.
 So it might be worthwhile to pursue testing with an educational psychologist.
-I’m not sure of the going rates these days, but I’m figuring something in the area of at least $700 -$1,000 for a full intake, a day of testing including IQ and achievement tests, and a detailed report that includes educational recommendations in addition to test scores.
+I’m not sure of the going rates these days, but I’m figuring something in the area of at least $700 -$1,000 for a full intake, a day of testing, including IQ and achievement tests, and a detailed report that includes educational recommendations in addition to test scores.

 Wait a minute, doesn’t the school district already have a school psychologist on staff?